jeremyfa/node-ts2hx/README.md

 ### Why?

-I really like **Haxe** (http://haxe.org) and **openFL** (http://openfl.org) projects but I couldn't find a proper Haxe IDE on Mac that could suit my needs.
-However, Typescript is officially supported on IDEs like **Webstorm** (even on Mac!), making it very convenient to use.
+I really like **Haxe** (http://haxe.org) and **openFL** (http://openfl.org) projects but I couldn't find a proper Haxe IDE on Mac that could suit my needs completely.
+However, Typescript is officially supported by several IDEs (Webstorm/IntelliJ, Visual Studio), making it very convenient to use.
 Then came the idea of writing a Typescript to Haxe transpiler.
 Typescript got ECMAScript roots and static typing which are pretty similar to Haxe.

 Using ``ts2hx``, I am able to compile a **pixi.js**-based (http://pixijs.com) HTML5 app written in Typescript and make it work at **almost native speed** on mobile devices with **openFL** CPP target (yes, it becomes possible to compile Typescript to C++!).
 The only code that needs to be re-written in Haxe is the platform-specific code (use **openFL** API instead of **pixi.js** etc...).
 If all the platform-specific code is properly encapsuled in reusable classes, the rest of the code (all the app logic) can become 100% portable and compilable to **valid haxe code**.